 Q: Short story or novel chapters?

-A: Either, but please let us know.
+A: Either, but please let us know which you are sending.
 The other readers will want to know which they’re reading.
-If a novel, please provide a very short synopsis so readers are not left hanging and have a context.
+If a novel chapter, please provide a very short synopsis so readers are not left hanging and have a context.

 Q: Do I have to critique the other manuscripts?
 How many?